-Risk management (considering indemnity risk, credit risk, market risk and liquidity risk) are discussed in Note 4 to the financial statements.
+Risk management (considering indemnity risk, credit risk, market risk and liquidity risk) is discussed in Note 4 to the financial statements.

-The Directors have assessed the effect of COVID-19 on the business and consider this may have an impact in relation to expected future investment performance or on some future asset valuations which cannot be determined until such time.
-The impact of COVID-19 has also been assessed on known and future claims and reserves have been appropriately adjusted for.
+The Directors have assessed the effect of COVID-19 and the conflict in Ukraine on the business and consider this may have an impact in relation to expected future investment performance or on some future asset valuations which cannot be determined until such time.
+The impact of COVID-19 has also been assessed on known and future claims and reserves have been appropriately adjusted.